Overview

 Construction of the New Tunnel

-Other major scope elements include the construction of below-grade components such as bored tunnels, mined caverns, cross-passages, and other substructures as well as the excavation of the running tunnels and ventilation facilities in several locations.
+The Project will feature two new high-capacity tunnel tubes designed for electrified Amtrak and MARC passenger trains, with each tube approximately two miles in length.
+Other major scope elements include the construction of below-grade components such as bored tunnels, mined caverns, cross-passages, and other substructures, as well as the excavation of the running tunnels and ventilation facilities in several locations.

 Picture2